benhuson/WP-Geo/readme.txt

 * Added option to set wether maps appear at the top or bottom of posts.

 == Upgrade Notice ==

+= 3.3 =
+Huge code changes for Google Maps API v3.
+You may need to update any custom code or plugins.

 = 3.2.7 =
 Various bug fixes.
 Two new shortcodes.
 A new category widget. 'wpgeo_show_maps' filter.
 Better CPT compatibility.